 Planning Process for the NIDDK Strategic Plan

-Beginning in 2020, the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) is embarking on an Institute-wide strategic planning process.
-The goal of the process is to develop a broad vision for accelerating research into the causes, treatment, and prevention of diseases and conditions under the Institute’s mission.
+The National Institute of Diabetes and Digestive and Kidney Diseases’ (NIDDK) ongoing Institute-wide strategic planning process will develop a broad vision for accelerating research into the causes, treatment, and prevention of diseases and conditions under the Institute’s mission.
 This overarching, 5-year trans-NIDDK Strategic Plan will complement our disease-specific planning efforts.

-- Advancing understanding of biological pathways and environmental contributors to health and disease.
+- Advance understanding of biological pathways and environmental contributors to health and disease.

-- Advancing progress in pivotal clinical studies and trials for prevention, treatment, and cures in diverse populations.
+- Advance pivotal clinical studies and trials for prevention, treatment, and cures in diverse populations.

-- Promoting participant engagement — including patients and other participants as true partners in research.
+- Advance stakeholder engagement — including patients and other participants as true partners in research.

 As NIDDK’s strategic planning process advances, we will update this page.